eliben/radgrad/README.md

 print(dtanh_dx(1.0))
 ```

 `grad` is a higher-order function.
-It takes a function that contains
+It takes a function expressing a
-mathematical calculation that uses Numpy, and transforms it into a function
+mathematical computation using Numpy, and transforms it into a function
 that computes the derivative of this computation.
 In the code above, the call
 `tanh(1.0)` evaluates the value of the `tanh` function at `1.0`; the call
 `dtanh_dx(1.0)` evaluates the derivative of the `tanh` function with respect